egeyesss/overterm/README.md

 Homebrew sets it. `curl` does not, so an app it downloads is never quarantined and opens normally.

-Being straight about what that means: this gets around the check rather than passing it.
-The app is still unsigned, so nothing proves the binary you run was built from the source in this repo.
-What you do get is that every release is built by a GitHub Actions workflow that lives here, and its log is public.
+This gets around the check rather than passing it.
+What you do get is that every release is built by a GitHub Actions workflow that lives here, and the logs are all public.
 The script also checks the download against the checksum published beside it, which catches a file that arrived damaged.

 ### Homebrew